About the Award

 For a full explanation of the eligibility requirements, view the Request for Proposals.

-Note: Postdoctoral fellows nearing transition to independent investigator status are strongly encouraged to contact the Senior Program Officer directly about their planned proposal, their competitiveness for the award, and other issues.
-Senior Program Officer Rolly Simpson can be reached at email@example.com or (919) 991-5110.
+Note: Postdoctoral fellows nearing transition to independent investigator status are strongly encouraged to contact Senior Program Officer Rolly Simpson at email@example.com or 919/991-5110 about their planned proposal, their competitiveness for the award, and other issues.